tjgran01/GoodreadsEDA/GoodreadsEDA/README.md

   "`author_name`'s books."
   - Copy the page url.

-2. Navigate to `/GoodreadsEDA/mk_bklst.py`.
+2. Navigate to `/GoodreadsEDA/lists.py`.

-3. In the top of the file there is a list of urls called `auth_urls`.
+3. In the bottom of the file there is a list of urls called `auth_urls`.
 Replace the current values in this list with the author's you are interested in getting review information for.